Stone-ResearchLife/xMem/experiments/README.md

 ## 3️⃣ Build Runtime Image for Experiments

+> [!WARNING]
-⚠️ Ensure you set the right PYTHONPATH before running the experiments.
+> Ensure you set the right PYTHONPATH before running the experiments.
 The PYTHONPATH should be the root directory of the project.

 Execute a pre-configured Python script to build two images:
 - one is the base image called `base-xmem-evaluation`